Docs

 Fully local analysis

 Everything runs on your machine, including the AI engine.
-No source code, binaries, scan results, or code snippets are ever sent to any external server.
+No source code, scan results, or code snippets are ever sent to any external server.

 02